 Reflecting on your progress is part of success – to do so, take a full-body photo, record your weight and compare them with your starting weight and photo.
 You should start seeing the first results in your weight and/or physical appearance.

 In addition, we want you to answer a couple of questions to reflect on your progress, such as how do you feel, if you have noticed changes in your energy, mood and skin from intermittent fasting, etc.

 Going through an exercise like that will help you identify where, and most importantly, why you could be struggling and hence will help you to take actions to accelerate your results and make intermittent fasting a new sustainable habit.

 Learn More about Intermittent Fasting

-Would you like to access the full 21-day Intermittent Fasting plan, get a detailed Intermittent Fasting 16/8 guide, learn more about Intermittent Fasting and have somebody help you to successfully implement it to your life?
+Would you like to access the full 21-day Intermittent Fasting plan and get a detailed 16/8 Intermittent Fasting guide?
+Also, receive Intermittent Fasting food list, learn more about Intermittent Fasting and have somebody help you to implement it to your life successfully?

 Read more about Intermittent Fasting on our blog: